muz1lee/muz1lee.github.io/index.md

 ## About Me
 I am a second year Ph.D. student in the Institue of Operation Research and Analytics (IORA) at National University of Singapore.

 I am fortunately be advised by [James Pang Yan](https://bizfaculty.nus.edu.sg/faculty-details/?profId=514), [Chou Mabel](https://bizfaculty.nus.edu.sg/faculty-details/?profId=112)  and [Li Yinchuan](https://yinchuanll.github.io/).

 My research interests include federated learning and graph learning.

-I received my Bachelor degree in Information System and Information Management from Harbin Institute of Technology in 2020.

 ## Education

-- 2016 - 2020 Harbin Institute of Technology , Bachelor of Management in Information System and Management
+- 2016 - 2020 Harbin Institute of Technology , Information System and Management
 - 2020 - 2021 National University of Singapore, Master of Science in Business Analytics
 - 2021 - 2025 National University of Singapore, Institute of Operation Research and Analytics